David Lee Adams

 Adams was called up to replace Chris Nelson on the roster; the injury-plagued Yankees had lost infielders Derek Jeter, Eduardo Núñez and Kevin Youkilis to injury, giving the injury-plagued Adams his chance at the majors.
 He started at third base and hit 6th in his debut, on May 15th, his 26th birthday, grounding out against Hisashi Iwakuma in his first big league at-bat.
 He singled off Iwakuma in the 6th for his first hit, finishing the day 1 for 4.
 His first homer came five days later off Freddy Garcia.
 Adams saw time in 43 big league games, batting .193/.252/.286 with 8 extra base hits in 140 at bats.
 The Yankees non-tendered him at season's end.
 He signed a big league deal with the Cleveland Indians for 2014, only to be placed on outright waivers at the end of spring training.
 The Baltimore Orioles claimed him, with whom he would split the season between Double A and Triple A. He spent 2015 in Double A of the Miami Marlins system and finished his career after time with the Buffalo Bisons of the Toronto Blue Jays organization in 2016.

 Adams became a defensive coach with the GCL Yankees East in 2017 and ascended to the GCL Yankees West manager's throne in 2018.
 He moved up to skipper the Staten Island Yankees in 2019.
 Adams was scheduled to manage the Tampa Tarpons and to serve as the Tampa training complex coordinator in 2020 before the season was cancelled due to COVID-19.
-He will work as the Tampa manager in 2021.
+He then managed the Tarpons in 2021 and was a coach for the FCL Yankees in 2022.

 |2018||GCL Yankees West||Gulf Coast League||25-27||11th||New York Yankees|